 Back in Melbourne, we used to go out as there were plenty of good, soulful, cosy cafes that served real sourdough bread and the best coffee in the whole world.
 Not to mention the fine french pastries and pies and cakes and slices….

 There was one particular breakfast (I have this for lunch too) at a deli cafe in the hills, which was my favorite.
 This was a toasted fruit sourdough served with sticky baby figs and mascarpone.
 I have recreated this dish many times since.
-The most important part of this dish, the fruit sourdough, obviously, was from a local sourdough bakery, which I used to work for two years(lucky me!).
+The most important part of this dish, the fruit sourdough, obviously, was from a local sourdough bakery, which I used to work for, for two years(lucky me!).
 So my fruit sourdough is inspired by this bread, but I have tweaked the recipe so much over time to suite our taste.

 I use different dried fruit combinations and use different spices every time to make it exiting.
 You can use most of the dried fruits like Sultana, Raisins, Currents, Cranberries, blueberries, apricots, prunes, plums, figs etc. I always keep it limited to three verities, two sweet and one tangy.
 But it’s up to you.